gdaless20/Pinball/README.md

 May: Final Touches, Presentation

-***Revised schedule due to issues around Febuary and March***
+***Revised Schedule***

 September - October: Planning, weeding out ideas, narrowing our design

-November - December: Doing code, making spinning plate and installing it in our base
+November - December: Doing code, making a spinning plate, and installing it in our base

 January: Wiring LCD, pouring resin playfield, spraypainting base black

-February - March: Not much progress on project (huge mistake)
+February - March: Not much progress on the project (huge mistake)

-April - Buying final parts, redoing spinning plate because it was stolen!!!
+April: Buying final parts, redoing spinning plate because it was stolen!!!

-May - Rushing to do most of the physical project, trouble shooting wiring issues, assembling full project
+May: Rushing to do most of the physical project, troubleshooting wiring issues, assembling the full project

 ## Bill
-* Resin set ($25?)
+* Resin Set -> $25.99
-* Pop Bumper kit ($61.52)
+* Pop Bumper Kit -> $60.00
-* Wood for top of machine ($4)
-* Spraypaint ($8)
+* Spraypaint -> $8.39
-* Two 12V batteries and wire ($44.87)
-* LEDS ($8)
+* LEDS -> $5.55

+Total= $99.93
+*We were fortunate that all other materials either came from the lab or were readily available around both of our homes.*

 ## Components

 ### Base & Playfield
 #### Materials ####
+* Resin
+* Micah Powder
 #### Cad Design ####
 #### Drawings ####
 #### How We Did It ####